NclRSE-Training/hpc-intro-rocket/episodes/30-scheduler.md

     the line by printing the new-line character.
 * On the last line, we'll invoke the `hostname` command, which will print the name of the machine the script is run on.
+* After our script is saved, we must make it executable, or linux system security will not allow it to run.
+Use `chmod +x` to do this.

 ```bash
 [userid@login01 ~]$  nano example-job.sh